BenjaminFraser/Tournament_project/tournament/README.md

 ## INTRODUCTION ##

 The swiss tournament database is a database system generated through a an SQL file, which works in conjunction with a Python function file and a Python test file.
 The database allows the registering of players for a swiss style game tournament, followed by recording matches between players, including wins and losses.
 The players will also be sorted into order of rankings, based on total wins.
+The database has the capability for multiple tournaments

 ----------